 The Institute sponsors major conferences and smaller gatherings for Members of the U.S. Congress and their staffers, all devoted to examining important policy issues and strategic planning.

-The Institute was originally established to sponsor the retreats because the former House Republican Leader Bob Michel wanted to hold planning meetings away from the U.S. Capitol and not use public tax dollars to pay for it.
+The Institute was originally established to sponsor the conferences because the former House Republican Leader Bob Michel wanted to hold planning meetings away from the U.S. Capitol and not use public tax dollars to pay for it.
 The Institute is a 501(c)4 nonprofit organization.

 These planning meetings create an opportunity for Republican Members to develop better working relationships with their colleagues, hear from private and public sector speakers, learn about new and emerging technologies, discuss national issues and exchange ideas.
 Each year, the Congressional Institute invites keynote speakers who present big ideas for solving problems or who have inspirational stories to share with Members of Congress.